 - A Creek Makes A Great Washing Machine: When your pants and jacket are soaking wet and covered in mud a good washing in the creek will do the trick.
 You can also use a couple smooth stones to agitate the clothes a bit to break up stubborn mud.

 Day 1: What an amazing and beautiful place the Idaho backcountry is.
 We hiked 5 miles into the national forest.
-Saw a few ptarmigan which we couldn’t connect with.
+Saw a few grouse which we couldn’t connect with.
 Would make for a very good dinner.
 Got to our campsite about 2:30pm and made good time as we left the trail head at 10:30am.
 50lbs gets a lot heavier as the miles increase.
 All things considered I feel pretty good.

-We posted up on a glassing spot looking back out of the valley we set up camp in.
-Great views but no animals to be seen so we made our way back to cam, pumped water and got a fire going.
+We post up on a glassing spot looking back out of the valley we set up camp in.
+Great views but no animals to be seen so we made our way back to camp, pumped water and got a fire going.
 Nothing is better physically or mentally than the sights, sounds, and warmth of a fire.
 Before we wrap it up for the night my uncle realizes he forgot to pack bullets.
 Unfortunately, we had different caliber rifles.

 How you forget bullets on an elk hunt when your 5 miles in the backcountry?
 I don’t know but we made a plan for him to hike back to the SUV and my cousin and I would head out to check a new location in the morning.